Health Information Technology Online General Info

 - Supervising human resources for effective and efficient health record processing

 The Health Information Management (HIM) program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 As a graduate, you will be eligible to take the national certification examination leading to the Registered Health Information Technician (RHIT) credential.
-The Certification Exam Pass Rate for all first-time test-takers was 100% during the last Annual Program Assessment Report cycle completed 5/28/13.

 To graduate from this program, you must receive a “C” or better in all courses with the “HIT”, “HSC”, or “MAP” course prefix.